Carmo Convent Lisbon: The Most Picturesque Ruins Of Portugal

 Where is Carmo Convent in Lisbon

-Carmo Convent is in Chiado neighborhood of Lisbon.
+Carmo Convent is in the Chiado neighborhood of Lisbon.
 Address: Largo do Carmo 27.

 By public transportation: Though Rossio Square is close enough, the best way to visit the Carmo museum is to take the metro green line to Baixa-Chiado metro station and have a short walk (less than 3 min) to the Elevador de Santa Justa.

-Most tourists seem to take the Santa Justa elevator for the view from the hill.
-I didn’t see many people at the entrance in front of the church waiting in line to buy a Carmo Convent ticket.
+Most tourists seem to take the Santa Justa elevator for the view from the hill, which is one of the most Instagrammable spots in Lisbon.
+I didn’t see many people queueing at the entrance to the church to buy a ticket for the Carmo Monastery, which makes me think it’s some kind of hidden gem in Lisbon.

 A panoramic view from the Santa Justa Lift overlooking the rooftops of Lisbon.
 The lift's intricate metalwork is in the foreground, with the city's colorful buildings, hills, and a clear sky in the background.